 Parents need to be provided with good information and connected with appropriate services.
 Rather than spending endless hours searching the internet for appropriate services, our staff has already done most of this work.
 We know what services are available through the state, parish and local systems.
 We’ve navigated these complex systems and know where the barriers to service exist.
 You don’t have to walk this road alone.

 We can put you on the right path and make sure you end up where you are supposed to be.
-In addition, we have an extensive lending library on most disability topics.
-We publish Exceptional Times, our monthly e-newsletter.
-We offer an online blog, LaDisability Talk, and a host of other valuable resources.
-If we don’t have it, we will help you find it.
+Additionally, we publish Exceptional Times, our monthly digital magazine, LaDisability Talk is our closed Facebook support group where families and professionals come together to ask questions, provide answers and support to each other and share information, weekly reminder of all upcoming trainings and events, a robust website with lots of resources and self-guided trainings.
+If there is a resource you need and we don’t have it, we’ll help you find it.

 Education and Training

-Give a man a fish and he’ll eat for a day.
-Teach a man to fish and he’ll eat for the rest of his life.
-This is our motto around education and training.
-We believe the best thing any parent or individual with a disability can do is empower themselves through education and training to effectively advocate.
+Give a man a fish, and he’ll eat for a day.
+Teach a man to fish, and he’ll eat for the rest of his life.
+This is our philosophy around education and training.
+We believe the best thing any parent or individual with a disability can do is empower themselves through education and training to advocate effectively.
 Nobody cares about your child or yourself more than you do.
 It is critical that you take this role seriously and learn as much as you can.
-Children with disabilities can achieve great thin if systems don’t give up on them.
-Often the most successful adults with disabilities are the ones who were pushed along by their parents who never allowed the “professionals” to tell them they can’t accomplish certain things.
+Children with disabilities can achieve great things if systems don’t give up on them.
+Often the most successful adults with disabilities are the ones who were pushed by their parents who never allowed the “professionals” to tell them they can’t accomplish certain things.

 Families Helping Families of Greater New Orleans offers an array of trainings.
-Some of those include IEP Boot Camps; Progress Monitoring; Communication Skills; Driving with a Disability; Transitioning from High School to Work or Post-Secondary School, Basic Individual with Disabilities Education Rights, Section 504 of the Rehabilitation Act and more.
-Trainings are offered in-person, webinar and online.
+Some of those include Understanding the Special Education Process, Special Education Basic Right, Individualized Education Program (IEP) Planning, Early Steps, Transition from High School to Work or Post-Secondary Education, Section 504 of the Rehabilitation Act, Inclusion, Extended School Year Services, Communication Skills, Organizational Skills and more.